MACHINE LEARNING FOR PATTERN RECOGNITION (2st MODULE)

 Assessment methods and criteria

-Part 2, Cagnoni: A practical project will be assigned, whose results will presented and discussed by the student both as a written report and as an oral presentation.
+After discussing the homework, a practical project will be assigned, consisting in the development of an application using the methods taught during the course, whose results will be presented and discussed by the student both as a written report and as an oral presentation.

-Cagnoni: by appointment (Scientific Complex, Building 1, floor 2, email cagnoni[AT]ce.unipr.it).
+By appointment (Scientific Complex, Building 1, floor 2, email stefano.cagnoni[AT]unipr.it).